mknithin/mk_dev_notes/docs/source/_build/html/_sources/docker/index.rst.txt

 Vscode
 ======

-Vscode is a new payer from tech giant microsoft , and it's well supported and open source.
+Vscode is a new player  from tech giant microsoft , and it's well supported and open source.
 Vscode is actually a text editor which can be transformed to a well equipped IDE with it's vast list of plugins.

 I used vscode for my scripting projects but not for big web projects. the autocompletion and django features available in pycharm not allowed